- 7th IEA International Research Conference

 (18-21 July 2017)

 - Some members of the Embracing Heterogeneity Project attended the International Meeting of the Psychometric Society (IMPS) in Zurich, Switzerland.
-The team, comprising of Prof. Leslie Rutkowski and Dr. Tyler Matta together with colleagues from IPN – Leibniz Institute for Science and Mathematics Education at Dr. Alexander Robitzsch and Simon Grund held a symposium entitled, “Missing Data in Large-Scale Educational Assessments,” which was chaired by Dr. Tyler Matta.
+The team, comprising of Prof. Leslie Rutkowski and Dr. Tyler Matta together with colleagues from IPN – Leibniz Institute for Science and Mathematics Education at Kiel University, Dr. Alexander Robitzsch and Simon Grund held a symposium entitled, “Missing Data in Large-Scale Educational Assessments,” which was chaired by Dr. Tyler Matta.

 7. Seminar: A Call for a Measured Approach to Reporting and Interpreting PISA Results – University of Bath, United Kingdom.